-An agreement has been established with the Director of Public Health for Somerset authorising the Emergency Controller to advise the public and personnel on-site when appropriate to take stable iodine tablets.
+An agreement has been established with the Local Health Authority Primary Care Trust authorising the Emergency Controller to advise the public and personnel on-site when appropriate to take stable iodine tablets.
 This will enable the protective actions of sheltering and taking of stable iodine tablets to be urgently introduced on the declaration of an Off-Site Nuclear Emergency throughout the DEPZ based on the principle for the precautionary use of protective actions to protect the public.
-It should be recognised that the predetermined protective action area will be identified in the offsite emergency plan and may not be the same as the REPPIR Detailed Emergency Planning Area.
+It should be recognised that the predetermined protective action area will be identified in the off-site emergency plan and may not be the same as the REPPIR Detailed Emergency Planning Area.